 Warwickshire County Council developed a proposal for an A46 Link Road as part of a multimodal transport corridor that passed to the south of campus but was unable to demonstrate a viable case.
 Nonetheless, despite changes in travel behaviour, there are still critical local road congestion issues and insufficient provision for alternative modes of transport (active and public transport infrastructure) in the wider area.
 Consequently, there may still be a need for this to be addressed in the future both to support the University's continued success and, subject to the Local Plan Review, other development in the surrounding area.
-In line with our plan to be net zero on scope 3 emissions (p24), the travel hierarchy (Appendix 1, Section 4), and delivery of our eco park (page 15), our preference would be that active and public transport infrastructure would be strongly prioritised.
-However, this will be a matter for the Local Plan Reviews to consider and determine and the University's plans would respond accordingly.
+This will be a matter for the Local Plan Reviews to consider and determine and the University's plans would respond accordingly.

-The transport movement and connectivity strategy of this SPD is in accordance with the following themes:

-- Reduce single occupancy vehicle trips to and from campus - Maintain accessibility through and around campus for all users especially sustainable, non-car modes - Support more efficient, legible and comfortable movement on campus - Engage and incentivise behavioural change to support mobility transformation - Offer choice and variety to all users in order to replace dependency on the private car - Support the development of innovative and integrated future mobility solutions - Develop sustainable transport to enhance the environmental sustainability of the campus

-These major themes will continue to incorporate two key areas in order to achieve measurable and tangible modal shift:

-- "Here and Now" what the University can, within its control, proactively initiate to help make key evolvement in the mobility and connectivity infrastructure across all transport modes in and around campus - The "Strategic Regional Infrastructure" investments - working closely with transport authorities to help and support the strategic value of the Transport Corridor to the University and the region, VLR connecting Coventry to the campus area and future mobility corridors such as the cycleway connecting Leamington to Kenilworth.
+- The transport movement and connectivity strategy of this SPD is in accordance with the following themes: - Reduce single occupancy vehicle trips to and from campus - Maintain accessibility through and around campus for all users especially sustainable, non-car modes - Support more efficient, legible and comfortable movement on campus - Engage and incentivise behavioural change to support mobility transformation - Offer choice and variety to all users in order to replace dependency on the private car - Support the development of innovative and integrated future mobility solutions - Develop sustainable transport to enhance the environmental sustainability of the campus - These major themes will continue to incorporate two key areas in order to achieve measurable and tangible modal shift: - "Here and Now" what the University can, within its control, proactively initiate to help make key evolvement in the mobility and connectivity infrastructure across all transport modes in and around campus - The "Strategic Regional Infrastructure" investments working closely with transport authorities to help and support the strategic value of the Transport Corridor to the University and the region, VLR connecting Coventry to the campus area and future mobility corridors such as the cycleway connecting Learnington to Kenilworth.